 Methods of Instruction

 The course is built around the book of Manheim (2012), that consists of seven parts (I-VII).
 Every week one part of the book will be studied, illustrated and discussed in class using exercises from chapters of the book and study questions that can be found on the Blackboard.
-The special character of this course (conversion course of an extensive subject), makes it highly interactive, with only a small number of short lectures, making you do most, if not all of the work, at home.
-Mostly there will be class discussions, preparing you for the small two hour exam at the end of this course.
+The special character of this course (conversion course of an extensive subject), makes it highly interactive, with short one hour introductions, followed by the second hour practical excercises, where principles of the first hour will be illustrated using examples.

 Manheim, Jarol B, Richard C Rich, Lars Willnat, Craig Leonard Brians & James Babb.
 2012.
 Empirical Political Analysis: An Introduction to Research Methods.
 Londen: Longman.